therobertc/oef-sdk-python/docs/source/user/communication-protocols.rst

   a service agent can register himself multiple time with a different description (and hence discoverable in multiple ways).

+Every message has a `message id` field, that is used from the OEF Node to refer to a specific message, e.g. for error handling (see `Error Handling`_).

 It is important to notice that most of the above-mentioned methods are `asynchronous`, which means that the agent does not waits explicitly for the result of the operations.